-So far, 19 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.4 The total export capacity applied for to date is 28.67 Bcf/d and 23.71 Bcf/d to FTA and non-FTA Nations, respectively.5 Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011;6 therefore, based on current marketed production, the total appliedfor export capacity would have the effect of increasing the demand for natural gas by roughly 43%.
+So far, 22 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.4 Many of those 22 applicants own or are affiliated with companies that own existing or previously planned LNG import terminals.
+The total export capacity applied for to date is 31.41 Bcf/d and 24.8 Bcf/d to FTA and non-FTA Nations, respectively.5 Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011;6 therefore, based on current marketed production data, the total applied-for export capacity would have the effect of increasing the demand for natural gas by nearly 48%.

-Summary: Long-Term Applications Received by DOE/FE to Export Domestically Produced LNG from the Lower-48 States (as of Nov.
-29, 2012), available at: http://fossil.energy.gov/programs/gasregulation/reports/summary_lng_applications.pdf.
+4 Summary: Long-Term Applications Received by DOE/FE to Export Domestically Produced LNG from the Lower-48 States (as of Jan.
+11, 2012), available at: http://fossil.energy.gov/programs/gasregulation/reports/summary lng_applications.pdf